CLASSES AND TALKS

 Finally, we will share our stories of comforting others and learn from each other’s experiences.

-Join Val for a fun and lively hour of wordplay and brain twisters—a logophile’s paradise.
+Join Val for a fun and lively hour of wordplay and brain twisters—a word lover’s paradise.

 We learn new words as well as explore the history of old words and delve into the origins of words.